vikash-ku24/Hospital-Management-ETL-Process/Question 6/README.md

-Problem Statement:- Prepare a report to verify whether the physicians are head of the department.
+Problem Statement:- Prepare a report to store patient info who have appointment today.